Name: Neha Dalal

 What are some of the important lessons you’ve learned along the way?

 What are some of the issues you’d like to see addressed in education?
-What role do you think technology can play?

 Where do you see yourself in 10 years?